JanMiksovsky/emojese/docs/Guidelines.md

 ## Symbols drawn from the entirety of Unicode

 In addition to emoji, Unicode contains some 140,000 other characters.
-Unlike the notation strategy above, here the original meaning of a character is ignored.
-Instead, the character is used for its pictorial value as a kind of emoji.
+Unlike the notation strategy above, here the original meaning of a character is often ignored, using it for its pictorial value as a kind of emoji.

 | Emojese | Meaning  |
 | ------- | -------- |